bitfocus/companion-module-josephadams-gamepadio/companion/HELP.md

   - `Set Axis Mapping`: Change the axis name and id for a specific axis on the controller.

 - Other Settings:
   - `Behavior on Disconnect`: The behavior on disconnect is what happens when the module loses connection to gamepad-io or the controller you were using.
-You can choose to reset all buttons and axes to 0, or hold the last value until reconnected.
+You can choose to reset buttons and axes to 0, hold the last value until reconnected, or set each button/axis to a custom value.
   - `Set Button Value / Percent`: Set the value of a specific button on the controller.
-This can be useful if the button is not behaving as expected.
+This can be useful if the button is not behaving as expected or you don't have a controller right now.
   - `Set Axis Value / Percent`: Set the value of a specific axis on the controller.
-This can be useful if the axis is not behaving as expected.
+This can be useful if the axis is not behaving as expected or you don't have a controller right now.
   - `Load / Save Custom Mapping`: Load from disk or Save to disk your custom mapping.

 ## Feedbacks